kalbfled/github-actions-test/README.md

 # Github Actions Test

-This is a test of Github actions, which are free for public repositories.
+This is a test of Github Actions, which are free for public repositories.